Quick guide

 Árhver and Vellir is a small geothermal feature where hot water and steam rise from the Reykjadalsá river.
 The appeal is not a grand viewing platform or a bathing pool; it is the oddness of seeing geothermal activity break through a normal-looking river in a quiet valley.

-A local Iceland travel editor would add it when the day already includes Reykholt, Deildartunguhver, or the road toward Hraunfossar.
-They would skip it on a first West Iceland pass if the route still needs time for Húsafell, Grábrók, or a wider West Iceland plan.
+Add Árhver when your day already includes Reykholt, Deildartunguhver, or the road toward Hraunfossar.
+Skip it on a first West Iceland pass if you still need time for the larger anchors, because this is a small geothermal detail rather than the headline stop.

 Worth the stop?